Hey, Martha, I see your ruffled milk pie and raise you a Galaktoboureko.

 - 1 cup whole Milk or Heavy Cream

 - 1 tablespoon Lemon Juice

 First, generously grease a 9×13-inch baking pan with some of the melted butter.
 Preheat oven to 350 degrees Fahrenheit.

 Second, loosely ruffle one by one phyllo dough sheet by pulling the short ends together.
 There’s no wrong way of doing it.
 It’s similar to crumpling the paper but instead of crumpling it into a ball you scrunch it along the long side (see photos below).

 Work quickly as the delicate sheets dry out fast or keep the rest covered while you’re ruffling.
 Place upright into prepared pan.
 Repeat process with remaining sheets, layering them closely next to each other.
 Of course, you might choose Martha’s way and place them in a round cake pan in a spiral.

 With a pastry brush, brush remaining butter all over your ruffles.
 Bake until golden brown, about 30 minutes.

 In the meantime, heat the milk or cream until just begins to boil.
 Set aside.
-Beat together the eggs and sugar in a medium bowl.
-Gradually add heated milk, a little bit at a time, whisking constantly; add vanilla, lemon juice and zest.
+Next, beat together the eggs and sugar in a medium bowl.
+Gradually add heated milk, a little at a time, whisking constantly; add vanilla, lemon juice, and zest.

 Bake until filling has set, 25 to 30 minutes more.
 Dust with powdered sugar and add more fruit if desired.

-This recipe is featured at What’s On The List?
+See this recipe featured at What’s On The List.